It Takes 3x More Wood (Marketing) To Build a Fire (Business) That Lasts

-When your business has lots of happy, paying clients who are also giving you glowing testimonials and referreals, it will also be filled with vitality, vim and vigor.
+When your business has lots of happy, paying clients who are also giving you glowing testimonials and referrals, it will also be filled with vitality, vim, and vigor.

-To get consistent clients afforably and predictably you need to think in terms of systems and processes.
+To get consistent clients affordably and predictably, you need to think in terms of systems and processes.

 I call it The ABCDE Sales & Marketing System™, which means...

 - ATTRACT traffic (i.e., human beings) to our website or place of business or trade show booth give and ATTRACT them to provide their contact information so we can

 - BOND with those anonymous visitors who are now known prospects by using multi-media, multi-step sequences that engage.